Adds a specified time interval to a DateTimeOffset object.

-If the timeSpan parameter is a null reference (Nothing in Visual Basic), this method returns the value of the original DateTimeOffset object unchanged.
+If the timeSpan parameter is nullptr, this method returns the value of the original DateTimeOffset object unchanged.

 The following example creates an array of TimeSpan objects that represent the flight times between destinations.
 The method then adds these times to a DateTimeOffset object that represents a flight's initial takeoff time.
 The result reflects the scheduled arrival time at each destination.